psbauman-ucsc/course-dbt/greenery/readme_answers_week_4.md

 from int_product__session_types
 ```

-While %52.7 funnel from a page view to adding inventory to their cart, only %19.29 of these views eventually funnel to a checkout.
-Funnel from cart to checkout is %36.61.
+While 52.7% of sessions funnel from a page view to adding inventory to their cart, only 19.29% of these views eventually funnel to a checkout.
+Funnel from cart to checkout is 36.61%.

 ## Which steps in the funnel have largest drop off points?